Understanding Your Bill

 The total energy used over that billing period measured in kilowatt-hours (kWh) multiplied by the per kWh rate.
 Some rates include both on-peak and off-peak energy charges.

-Put simply, the total energy used x rate per kWh = energy charge
+Put simply, energy usage x rate per kWh = energy charge.

 How do we determine how much energy is used?

-Your meter keeps track of kilowatt hours automatically.
-When you bill is calculated, the meter reading of the current month is compared to the meter reading of the last month.
+Your meter keeps track of kilowatt-hours automatically.
+When your bill is calculated, the meter reading of the current month is compared to the meter reading of the last month.

-If your October meter reading was 5977 and your November meter reading is 5704, that means you used 273 kilowatt hours.
+If your October meter reading was 5704 and your November meter reading is 5977, that means you used 273 kilowatt-hours.

-See the rates page for full explanation of rates.
+See the rates page for a full explanation of rates.